val-nvs/film-camera/README.md

 - Multitrack video-recording: Possible to record up to 4 separate discrete tracks of video (not simultaneously) by shifting the internal assembly (and rewinding) after finishing each track.
 Comes with 4 options of gates to record between 1 to 4 tracks, with more options for taller aspect ratios like 1:1.

-- Maximum FPS for video: 4 FPS
+- Maximum FPS for video: ???

 - Records 1600 frames per canister with the smallest gate (divided into 4 passes) (2min@13fps).
 Or 820 frames using a "Super 16" sized gate (divided into 2 passes), at 24fps it would be 34s of total recording time- 45s@18fps 1min@14fps.